pemcg/manageiq-automation-howto-guide/chapter17/approval_and_quota.md

 ![screenshot](images/screenshot11.png)

 <br>
-The Schema for the _ServiceProvisionRequestApproval_ State Machine is...
+The Schema for the _ServiceProvisionRequestApproval_ State Machine is:
 <br> <br>

 ![screenshot](images/screenshot12.png?)

 <br>
-...and the _Default_ Instance has the following Field values...
+The _Default_ Instance has the following Field values:
 <br> <br>

 ![screenshot](images/screenshot13.png)